w3c/wai-quick-start/_tips/writing.md

 <p>For documents longer than three or four paragraphs, headings and subheadings are important for usability and accessibility.
 They help readers to determine the overall outline of a document and to navigate to specific information of interest.</p>

 <p>Headings are classified into levels from one to six.
 The highest level is "Level 1" and often corresponds to the title of the page or major document section.
-Sub-headers proceed through increasing header levels.
-The lower the number, the smaller and more detailed a section.</p>
+Sub-headers proceed through increasing header levels.</p>

 <p>Visual readers identify headers by scanning pages for text of a larger size or a different style.
 Assistive technology users are not able to see these visual changes, so changing the style is not a sufficient cue.</p>